SkyeH-M/Book-Recommendation-Quiz/README.md

 * The two book images on the site, the first being on the modal when the site loads, and the second being the main background image of the site, were sourced from [Unsplash](https://unsplash.com/).
 No rights are my own, and images will be credited later on in this document.
 * The image featured on the modal was chosen as books are the key theme of the site, and the unfocused aspect of the image ensures that the image quality won't suffer when translated to smaller, or larger screen sizes.
 The unfocused nature of the image also serves to give users a thematic representation of what the content of the site will be, without distracting them from the informative text on the modal.
 * The background image featuring a page from a book was chosen again for its thematic value, but also to provide an aesthetic element to improve the visual aspect of the site.
 In my opinion, the background image is not distracting to users, especially as the container for questions and answers has a solid, opaque background color to draw the eye, and allow users to focus on the text.
+* On the modal there is an icon of a white book, this was sourced from [Font Awesome](https://fontawesome.com/) and used to create a break in the amount of text featured on the modal.
 * The recommendation images featured at the end of the quiz have been sourced from various publishers, or book retail sites that will be individually credited later in this document.

 ### Features
 The book recommendation quiz is comprised of three main sections,

 1. The modal appears on page load and prompts the user to enter their name, or a username, and gives users information about the quiz.
+ * The background colour of the modal was originally a semi-transparent light green, this was later altered to match the dark green on the footer.
+This was due to an issue of insufficient colour constrast being raised by the Lighthouse program, in order to maintain good readability of text the colour was changed and this issue was resolved.
  * The username field value is stored and then retrieved later on for the recommendation section, and can be submitted by either clicking the submit button, or hitting the enter key.
 This is to provide users greater choice in submitting a field, and to avoid a user hitting the enter key and being unsure as to why this hasn't submitted the form.
  * The modal also informs users that they should answer each of the 10 questions posed, and then click the submit button in order to receive their recommendations.
  * The button that closes the modal is featured prominantely in the top right corner of the modal and upon hovering over it changes colour to black to inform users that the button is clickable.